socalledsound/nu-scripts/week1/recent older numbers/w1-v-03-COREJS-theDOM.md

 [VO]

-The Document is, basically, a data object which is an abstract representation of any web page that's loaded in a web browser.
-Two more sentences here.
+DOM is short for 'Document Object Model', and what it refers to is the Document which is, basically, an abstract representation of any web page that's loaded in a web browser.

+MORE HERE

 [SC]